 Can I get a copy of my student’s grades and progress reports?

 Under FERPA, only a student may request his or her transcript and must do so in writing to the Registrar's Office.
 Transcripts are not released in any other way.
 At the end of each semester, the Registrar's Office mails out students' grade reports (note that these are not official transcripts) and instructor comments directly to the student.
 Specific questions regarding your student's progress should be directed to their advisor.

 In 1974, Congress passed the Family Education Rights and Privacy Act (FERPA).
 This law specifies that higher education institutions may not disclose any information about a student who is a legal adult (usually 18 or older) without that student’s express written permission.
 This means that we are obligated to be careful about what we say or send to anyone—even parents—without a student’s express permission.
 Students are offered the opportunity to sign FERPA releases upon entry.
 These remain in effect until the Office of the Dean of Students receives a written revocation.

 If your student is a dependent for tax purposes, we may disclose information to you.
-In order to certify this, you will need to complete the top portion of the Authorization to Release Student Account and Education Information Form.
+In order to certify this, you will need to complete the top portion of the Authorization to Release Student Account and Education Information Form [PDF].
 With your student’s signature, this form is all we need.
 Without it, we must have a copy of the first page of the most recent year’s federal tax return.
 Please black out any sensitive information, such as social security numbers or income amounts.
-These provisions are explained in greater detail in a memo from the Dean of Students that you will receive as part of the family orientation process.
+These provisions are explained in greater detail in a memo from the Dean of Students.

 How can I find out if my student is attending class regularly?